 Somalia: Abdiqasim Salad Hassan is elected president by the Transitional National Assembly, receiving 145 votes against 92 for Abdullahi Ahmed Addou on the third ballot.
 He takes office August 27.

-Togo: Prime Minister Eugene Koffi Adoboli resigns.
-On August 29 Agbeyome Kodjo is named prime minister.
+Togo: Prime Minister Eugene Koffi Adoboli resigns, after parliament withdrew confidence on August 24.
+On August 29 Agbéyomé Kodjo is named prime minister.
 He takes office August 31.

 China: Former chairman of the Revolutionary Committee of Fujian (1973-79) Liao Zhigao dies.

 Brazil: Former Espírito Santo governor (1962) Hélsio Pinheiro Cordeiro dies.